Data independence

 There are two types of data independence: physical and logical data independence.

 The data independence and operation independence together gives the feature of data abstraction.
 There are two levels of data independence.

-First Level of Data Independence
+Logical data independence

 The logical structure of the data is known as the 'schema definition'.
 In general, if a user application operates on a subset of the attributes of a relation, it should not be affected later when new attributes are added to the same relation.

 Logical data independence indicates that the conceptual schema can be changed without affecting the existing schemas.

-Second Level of Data Independence
+Physical data independence

 The physical structure of the data is referred to as "physical data description".
 Physical data independence deals with hiding the details of the storage structure from user applications.
 The application should not be involved with these issues since, conceptually, there is no difference in the operations carried out against the data.
 There are three types of data independence: